Chemistry BS Degree / Chemistry BS Degree-Biochemistry Emphasis (ACS Certified)

 A bachelor’s degree in chemistry is also an excellent choice for students planning to continue on to a dental, medical, pharmacy, veterinary or other health-related program.

-- Choose from 3 chemistry program degree options: chemistry, biochemistry or chemistry teacher certification.
+- Choose from three chemistry program degree options: chemistry, biochemistry or chemistry teacher certification.
 Each option is approved by the American Chemical Society (ACS) and earns the graduate recognition as an ACS certified chemist.

 - Learn to apply cutting-edge technology in state-of-the-art facilities that are more frequently available in PhD programs.